Birstall, Leicestershire: History

 Church of St James the Great, Birstall on Church Hill.
 Here lies the grave of John Hannah (VC).

 The village's name means lit. 'settlement built on the site of a fortification'.

 Saxon remnants have been found in the village and surrounding area.
 The village was called Burstalle in the Domesday Book when it belonged to Hugh de Grandmesnil.
 Willard held these lands for Hugh and the 16 acre of meadow and a mill were said to be worth three ounces of gold.
 The village began its growth with the arrival of the Great Central Railway in 1899.
 From then onwards development has continued and still continues to-day.
 Between 1901 and the 2001 the population grew from 611 to over 11,000.

 Hallam Fields

 A new housing development called 'Hallam Fields' commenced construction in 2006.
 It occupies land to the west of the A6, between the 'Gates' estate and the A46.
 The development will take ten years to complete, consisting of up to 900 properties including schools, shops, offices, industrial units and a fire station.
 It has been described as a mini Poundbury.
 By April 2010 it had 11 streets.
-These are Archdale Close, Bridge Green, Dale Close, Far Pastures Road, Halfpenny Close, Hallam Fields Road, Little Connery Leys, Pinfold Close, Brook Furlong Drive, Palmer Square and Lady Augusta Road.
-North of the development, on the roundabout connecting the A46 and A6 is a new service area with a KFC, a Shell petrol station and an Ibis Budget.